-What are the health claims and is there any evidence behind them?
+What are the Health Claims about Sprouted Food and is there any Evidence Behind Them?

-Sprouted refers to the process of germination where seeds become seedlings.
+Sprouted food refers to the process of germination of seeds into seedlings.
 This process has been shown to significantly increase the quantity of antioxidants within the shoot1, compared with the dry seed.

 Is this a good thing?